 The void type in TypeScript represents the absence of a value.
 It is similar to the concept of void found in other programming languages (like C++ and C#).

-It is primarily used in the context of functions to indicate that a function does not return any significant value.
+It is primarily used in the context of functions to indicate that a function does not return any meaningful value.

-When a function is designed to perform an action (sometimes called a side effect), such as modifying a state or printing a message to the console, it does not need to return a result, and the void type is specified.
+When a function is designed to perform an action (sometimes called a side effect), such as modifying a state or printing a message to the console, and therefore does not need to return a result, the void type is specified.

 function greet(): void {